Bharath2511/chat-on/README.md

 # chat-application
 # installation
-Run npm install to intall all the dependencies.
+Run npm install to install all the dependencies.

 # Nothing More
 I haven't used any cloud database such as mlab.
 I used classes for storing the static data.